CHN-beta/ovito/doc/manual/advanced_topics/clone_pipeline.rst

 This is because these visual elements are produced by the data source of the pipeline, which is located in the upstream section of the pipeline that is shared by multiple pipelines.
 Again, because these visual elements are shared objects, changing their parameters or turning their display on or off will affect the rendering of both datasets produced by the two pipelines.
-In this case you can also use the function :guilabel:`Replace with independent copy` to duplicate the visual elements if needed and control the visual appearance of particles and bonds individually for the original and the cloned pipeline.
+In this case, you can also use the function :guilabel:`Replace with independent copy` to duplicate the visual elements if needed and control the visual appearance of particles and bonds individually for the original and the cloned pipeline.